Topper (film): Plot

 George and Marion Kerby are as irresponsible as they are rich.
-When George wrecks their classy sports car, they wake up from the accident as ghosts.
-Realizing they are not in heaven or hell because they have never been responsible enough to do good deeds or bad ones, they decide that freeing their old friend Cosmo Topper from his regimented lifestyle will be their ticket into heaven.
+When George wrecks their flashy custom roadster, they wake up from the accident as ghosts.
+Realizing they are neither in Heaven nor Hell because they have never been responsible enough to do good deeds nor sufficiently venal to do bad, they decide that freeing their old friend Cosmo Topper from his suffocatingly regimented lifestyle will be their ticket into Heaven.